sstsimulator/sst-docs/docs/guides/files/basics_header_files.md

 ## SST::Component Subclass

 For the most part header files are just like any other C++ header file.
-There are a only few required pieces.
+There are only a few required pieces.
 Generally this includes:

 - Registering the component with SST
 - Registering params, ports, subcomponents, statistics, etc. with SST.
-- Varibale and function declarations
+- Variable and function declarations

 ### Syntax